Content

 It’s characterized by four different stages:

-Primary syphilis, which begins in the first three to four weeks after exposure.
+Primary syphilis begins in the first three to four weeks after exposure.
 It’s characterized by chancres, which are painless, round, infectious lesions.

-Secondary syphilis, during which you might develop a rash and experience a range of flu-like symptoms — think headaches, swollen lymph nodes, a fever, and aching muscles.
+Secondary syphilis happens if you don’t treat syphilis during the primary stage.
+You might develop a rash and experience flu-like symptoms such as headaches, swollen lymph nodes, a fever, and aching muscles.

-Latent syphilis, where the symptoms disappear but the bacteria remains in the body.
+Latent syphilis is where the symptoms of syphilis disappear, but the bacteria remains in your body.

-Tertiary syphilis, which can occur years or decades after primary syphilis.
-This can be life-threatening.
+Tertiary syphilis can occur years or decades after primary syphilis and can be life-threatening.
 It can cause blindness, hearing loss, heart disease, mental health conditions, and more.

 Hair loss is usually a manifestation of secondary syphilis.
 If you’re treated properly during the primary stage of syphilis, you likely won’t experience this type of hair loss.

-Interestingly, syphilis isn’t the only type of infection to cause hair loss.
-Any major infection or illness — especially those that involve a fever — can cause a type of temporary hair loss called telogen effluvium.
-This happens when your body experiences a form of shock, diverting nutrients and energy away from hair growth.
+Interestingly, syphilis isn’t the only infection that causes hair loss.
+Any major infection or illness — especially those involving a fever — can cause telogen effluvium, a type of temporary hair loss.
+This happens when your body experiences some type of shock, which diverts nutrients and energy away from hair growth.

 A 2022 review noted that syphilitic alopecia is hard to diagnose, even with a trichoscopic examination.
-This is an exam that takes a microscopic view of the skin and hair follicles in order to diagnose the type of hair loss you’re experiencing.
+In this exam, a dermatologist uses a microscopic view of your skin and hair follicles to diagnose the type of hair loss you’re experiencing.

 According to the review, syphilitic hair loss can look like: